18 Months From Today

 What Date Is 18 Months From Today?

-18 months from today, Sunday, May 31, 2026, is Wednesday, December 1, 2027.
-That works out to 549 days, of which 392 are weekdays (Monday–Friday) and 157 are weekend days.
-Today is in spring and the target date December 1, 2027 falls in winter — the calculation crosses at least one season change.
+18 months from today, Saturday, August 22, 2026, is Tuesday, February 22, 2028.
+That works out to 549 days, of which 391 are weekdays (Monday–Friday) and 158 are weekend days.
+Today is in summer and the target date February 22, 2028 falls in winter — the calculation crosses at least one season change.

 Eighteen months ahead is a year and a half — the standard window for major life planning: graduate-school applications, long-engagement weddings, large home builds, and federal tax-amendment windows.
 It is also the maximum unemployment-benefit window in many US states and the typical FDA fast-track approval timeline for new drugs.